Pro-gra-mer/MusicFestival/README.md

 Music festival web.
 This is my first proyect using git to control versions.
-Proyect tecnologies used are Html, Sass, Gulp, JavaScript Gulp to automate tasks.
+Proyect tecnologies: Html, CSS, Sass, Gulp, JavaScript, NodeJs.
+Gulp to automate tasks.
 Css compressed by ccsnano.
 Javascript compressed by tester.
-Checkit out in Netlify: https://musicfestivalfiction.netlify.app/
+Checkit out on Netlify: https://musicfestivalfiction.netlify.app/

-JavsScript on Galery images and smoth scroll in navbar links.
+JavsScript on galery images and smoth scroll on navbar links.